 - Non-surgical services: Aestheticians also perform non-surgical cosmetic treatments like cool sculpting, laser resurfacing and rejuvenation, laser hair removal, thermage, chemical peels and more.
 These professionals sometimes offer services like this in a plastic surgery setting.

 As far as working conditions go, in all cases, aestheticians should be prepared to stand on their feet for long hours, while working.
 They must be able to help move people and equipment, so there are some physical demands of the job.
 They should be able to work with their hands and they may need to have strength in their hands to perform some massage techniques.

 Whether at a spa or clinic, aestheticians should expect to prioritize cleanliness and sterilization.
 They may be asked to operate certain tools of the trade, which could vary depending on the setting.
-This could include extremely cold or very hot tools that require specialty training.
-Aestheticians may receive on-the-job training to help them specialize in a particular field of skin care.
+This could include extremely cold or very hot tools that require specialized training.
+Aestheticians may receive on-the-job training to help them specialize in a particular field of skincare.

 A typical day in the life of an aesthetician includes taking patients, usually by appointment, and offering a range of therapeutic skincare services that can assist in the mental and physical well-being of patients, whether in a medical or spa setting.